mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Master data is defined as the business objects that contain the most valuable, agreed upon information that is shared across the business.
 The master data objects are the entry points where we track identity and lineage.

-Entities are objects that are defined by their identity and their thread of continuity or lineage.
+In Domain-Driven Design is Entities objects that are defined by their identity and their thread of continuity or lineage.
 They are often spread across different representations or databases.
-Working with entities implies addressing who they are, not what they are and they will most often have context specific state models.
+Working with entities implies addressing who they are, not what they are.
+They will have context defined state models.

 As we see, master data and entities are about the same thing.
-The big difference is that master data is seen as a global entity, while Domain-Driven Design refers to the local or application specific concerns working with master data.
+The big difference is that master data represents a global perspective, while Domain-Driven Design entities refers to the local or application specific concerns working with master data in context of an application.

-The proposed solution to this challenge is what we have called the data separation pattern implemented by creating a master data repository that provide a context independent home for the master data, maintaining lineage (immutability and versioning) and holding references to attributes, life-events and decisions.
-This mean that management of identity and lineage is moved to the repository, simplifying the concerns at the application level.
-At the same time, it's important for developers to understand what objects are master data.
+The proposed solution to this challenge is what we have called the data separation pattern.
+It can be implemented by creating a master data repository that provide a context independent home for the master data, maintaining lineage (immutability and versioning) and holding references to attributes, life-events and decisions.
+This mean that management of identity and lineage is moved out of the applications and to the repository, simplifying the concerns at the application level.

 The master data repository API provide services for Ingestion, Search and Delivery.
 The internal representation of the repository is a graph where the entity's life events are tracked and versioned accordingly with reference to where the actual data is stored.
 The master data repository ingestion and delivery service operates with aggregates.
 An aggregate is understood as a clusters of entities and value objects with consistent boundaries that are managed as a whole.

 On the client side, this makes a lot of things easier.
 The consuming contexts can focus on workflows and the dynamic properties of the domain at hand working with entities and value objects without being bothered with lineage and versioning.

 ## Process controllers
 The real world consists of asynchronous, concurrent and dynamic processes, sometimes competing other times collaborating.
 Object oriented programming was created to study and analyse such processes in context of a system.
 A system being a part of the world that is regarded as a whole, with its interacting components (objects).

 We choose to call these objects who's role is to perform work, not to store data or represent value for Process Controllers.
-A process controller will process events and dependent of its internal state, update the state and execute tasks.
+A process controller will process events and dependent of its internal state, update its internal state and execute tasks.
 What task to choose as respons to an event is state dependent.
+Process controller state might be persisted, and the controllers themselves might be managed as entities.

-This leaves us with four new modelling concepts:
+By introducing dynamic domain modelleing we have four new concepts:
 - Process controller, object responsible for processing event and performing tasks based on internal state.
 - Domain events capturing the occurrences of something that happens in the domain (Vernon).
 - Domain tasks capturing the work to be performed by the process controller as response to a domain event.